 Chronopolitics branches into three threads.
 One is a Non-human performance on the prehistoric shore of the post-ice-age Yoldia Sea in the northern suburbs of Helsinki, at the highest point of the city area.
 This performance goes on constantly.
 So does also the simple Web performance, whose main input is a proposal to make performances with and for non-humans (beings and processes of nature). www.chronopoliticsmemoperformance.fi.
 The third thread is a nomadic live performance, which first appeared in March 2010.
 In the beginning of it, spectators went on a guided walk through the underground vaults of the Zoological Museum in the centre of Helsinki, wandering among over 10 million remnants of dead animals.
 From there a visitor could walk at her/his own pace to the workroom of the performance - which approached the question of the representations, mediations and memories of disappearing animals through the use of performance/remembrance technologies from different eras - and finally to an observatory for a star show and a discussion with an astronomer.

 The performers of Chronopolitics consist of robodogs and other machines, people of different ages and other beings and processes of “nature”.

 Performance continues as various practices, e.g. workshops, texts and performances.
-Next performances are in Stanford, California in June 2013 and in the Museum of Contemporary Art Kiasma Helsinki in October 2013.
+Next performances are in Stanford, California in June 2013 and in the Esitystaiteen keskus Helsinki in 2014.

 Chronopolitics - III Memo of Time is the last instalment in the Memos of Time performance series, which is part of Tuija Kokkonen's doctoral research project "The potential nature of performance.
 Relationships to the non-human in the performance event from the perspective of duration and potentiality" in the Theatre Academy, Helsinki.